A combinatorial description of stability for toric vector bundles

-We start by the definition of slope for equivariant coherent sheaves on smooth complete toric varieties.
+We start by the definition of slope for coherent sheaves on smooth complete toric varieties.
 It leads us to the definition of stability for toric vector bundles.
-The slope of an equivariant coherent sheaf $\sE$ depends on the choice of a polarization (an ample divisor $H$ or more generally a movable curve $\alpha$ positive for a certain volume form) of the variety $X$ that we leave aside for now and on which we go back in the next subsection.
+The slope of an coherent sheaf $\cE$ depends on the choice of a polarization (an ample divisor $H$ or more generally a movable curve $\alpha$) of the variety $X$ that we leave aside for now and on which we go back in the next subsection.

-\begin{defn} Let $X$ be a smooth complete toric variety of dimension $n$ and let $\alpha$ be a polarization of $X$.
-The slope of any equivariant coherent sheaf $\sE$ with respect to $\alpha$ is
+\begin{defn} Let $X$ be a smooth complete toric variety of dimension $d$ and let $\alpha$ be a polarization of $X$.
+The slope of any coherent sheaf $\cE$ with respect to $\alpha$ is

-where $c_1$ is the first Chern class of $\sE$.
+where $c_1$ is the first Chern class of $\cE$.
 The dependence on $\alpha$ is often omitted. \end{defn}